madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
 ### POST /api/data/create_api_key

 This endpoint creates a new API key for the user.
+The API permissions granted will depend on user who creates the key.
+Admin users creating keys will be tied to their account granting admin credentials, standard users will be unable to run api endpoints that require admin.

 Request Headers
 ```